medic/medic-import/Readme.md

 update or add (import).
 This might be an export from a database or maintained some other way.

-Create a directory for your project:
+Create a directory for your project, name it whatever you want:

 ```
-mkdir medic-projects-493
+mkdir medic-projects-493 && \
+cd medic-projects-493
 ```

 Create your package.json (using -y to accept defaults):